Specification

 Content Encryption

-The publisher generates a random contentKey (256-bit AES) and optional rotating periodKeys per content item, then encrypts content with AES-256-GCM using a random nonce and an AAD string.
-The contentKey is additionally wrapped with each periodKey so the issuer can grant either content-level or period-level access.
+The publisher generates a random contentKey (256-bit AES) and optional rotating wrapKeys per content item, then encrypts content with AES-256-GCM using a random iv and an AAD string.
+The contentKey is additionally wrapped with each wrapKey so the issuer can grant either content-level or rotation-version-level access.

 // Publisher render (server-side)